4.7

 If you must take the Staten Island free ferry daily, you can park at the nearby St. George Courthouse Garage.
 It will cost $70 per month.

-Things to know before taking Staten Island Ferry
+Things to Know Before Taking Staten Island Ferry

-• Both terminals have escalators and elevators.
+• Both terminals for Staten Island Ferry (Whitehall terminal and Saint George terminal) have escalators and elevators.

 • Passengers who use wheelchairs must use lower-level boarding.

 • Staten Island Ferry doesn’t carry vehicles.
+Even though they don’t allow vehicles on board, you can carry your bicycle.

 • Pets are not allowed on the ferry except for service animals.